HomeNewsWorld Cup 2026 Qualifiers

 Intercontinental Playoffs

 The expanded 48-team format ensures the most diverse World Cup in history, with representation from all confederations and compelling storylines from first-time qualifiers to veteran tournament participants.
-Follow the latest updates as more teams secure their places in what promises to be an unforgettable tournament across North America.
+With the World Cup draw scheduled for December 5, 2025, anticipation continues to build for what promises to be an unforgettable tournament across North America.

 ×